beego/beego-doc/docs/en-US/developing/web/xsrf/README.md

   web.XSRFExpire = 3600  //过期时间，默认1小时
 ```

-If XSRF is enabled, then Beego's web application will set a cookie value of `_xsrf` for all users (expires 1 hour by default), and if the `POST PUT DELET` request does not have this cookie value, then the request will be rejected outright.
+If XSRF is enabled, then Beego's web application will set a cookie value of `_xsrf` for all users (expires 1 hour by default).
+If the `POST PUT DELETE` request does not have this cookie value, then the request will be outright rejected.

-Beego uses the `Secure` and `HTTP-ONLY` options to save cookies, so in most cases this means you will need to use the HTTPS protocol and will not be able to access the cookie values inside JS.
+Beego uses the `Secure` and `HTTP-ONLY` options to save cookies, so in most cases this means you will need to use the HTTPS protocol and you will not be able to access the cookie values inside JS.

 - [secure](https://en.wikipedia.org/wiki/Secure_cookie)
 - [http-only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

 > In the early days when these two options were not available, attackers could easily get hold of the cookie values we set, thus causing security problems.
-However, even if these two options are added, it does not mean that they are foolproof.
+However, even if these two options are added, it does not mean that this solution is foolproof.
 For example, an attacker can try to overwrite the cookie set by the HTTP protocol with the HTTP protocol, as described in the `secure` option above.

-Because Beego needs to get the Token to compare with the value in the cookie, Beego requires the user to carry the XSRF Token in their request, and you can do this in two ways.
+Because Beego needs to get the Token to compare with the value in the cookie, Beego requires the user to carry the XSRF Token in their request.
+You can provide the Token in two ways.

 - Carry a field called `_xsrf` in the form, which contains the XSRF Token;
-- Set `X-Xsrftoken` or `X-Csrftoken` in the HTTP HEADER of the submitted request, the value is the Token;
+- Set `X-Xsrftoken` or `X-Csrftoken` in the HTTP HEADER of the submitted request, the value is the Token.

 ### Form With Token